yookore/ih-cassandra-service-broker/README.md

 IH Cassandra Service Broker
 ===========================

-IH Cassandra Service Broker provides provides Cassandra keyspaces as service in Cloud Foundry.
+IH Cassandra Service Broker provides Cassandra keyspaces as service in Cloud Foundry.
 It has been developped by [Ippon Hosting](http://www.ippon-hosting.com/)

 The broker itself does not provides Cassandra but is meant to be deployed alongside a Cassandra cluster and will perform management tasks :